NOTE: This is an update of an initial technical analysis of AKKA Master done in September 2021.

 The markets chosen have been predominantly Match Winner and Asian Handicap.

 - Monthly profit is pretty consistent

-- Little effort required to manage the one or two tips per day
+- Little effort required to manage the two to three tips per day

 - Relatively large betting bank required

 - Cost per %ROI is above average

 AKKA Master completed a full 15 months of tipping in August’21 with only 1 losing month in Feb’21.